TommyCheng023/TommyCheng023.github.io/README.md

 <img width="64" alt="cxy" src="https://github.com/TommyCheng023/TommyCheng023.github.io/assets/115842289/650c326f-8dcf-4992-a970-590b6773839d">

 # New Updates
-Starting from `2024/4/17`, this section is not going to list new updates of the website.
+**⚠️ Starting from `2024/4/17`, this section is not going to list new updates of the website.**

-Instead, it is strongly recommended to checkout [the website's changelog](https://xinyang-cheng.com/templates/dev_history.html) to view any **new features, bug fixes or design improvements**.
+Instead, it is strongly recommended to checkout [the website's changelog](https://www.xinyang-cheng.com/legacy/dev_history.html) to view any **new features, bug fixes or design improvements**.

+# Current Mode
+Built by `Next.js`.
+The current homepage presents an interactive, unique-designed personal portfolio of myself. :D

+More updates soon...

+# Legacy Mode
-# Brief Walkthrough (Web Users)
+## Brief Walkthrough (Web Users)
 - This is an interactive and mobile responsive personal website.
 - The webpage will be displayed in a custom dark mode from 19:00 to 6:00, at Eastern Daylight Time Zone.
 You can change the theme by yourself by clicking the button on the right side of the navbar.

 Except for [BUCSSA](https://www.bucssa.org/), all mentioned industries or organizations are linked to their official websites.
-## Left Menu
+### Left Menu
 A menu holding a sticky position displaying my `current location`(click on it will change into my `home location`) as well as a list of contacts, including `email address`, `LinkedIn`, `GitHub`, `Instagram`, `Discord` and `WeChat`(which is actually `WeCom` for privacy reasons).

-## Right Division
+### Right Division
 The main content is divided into four sections: `About`, `Projects`, `Teaching` and `Advising`.

 - `About`: It starts with an introduction in the third-person, followed by a button where you can download my resume as `PDF` if you click on it.
 My resume will be updated once a month.